Kärcher Pressure washer K 4 Power Control

-Can be used together with the Kärcher Home & Garden app including application consultant for ideal support: the K 4 Power Control pressure washer with G 160 Q Power Control trigger gun and spray lances.
+K 4 Power Control pressure washer with the Kärcher app, Power Control spray gun, Vario Power spray lance and Kärcher Plug 'n' Clean system.
+Made in Italy.

 The K 4 Power Control pressure washer makes it unbelievably easy to clean every surface at the right pressure.
-And thanks to the Kärcher Home & Garden app finding the right pressure is also very simple: The application consultant integrated in the app supports the user with practical tips on every cleaning situation and cleaning object – for perfect cleaning results.
-Apart from the application consultant, the app offers other helpful functions such as assembly instructions, maintenance and care instructions, as well as the Kärcher Service portal.
-When the right pressure level has been found, it can be easily set by turning the spray lance and checked on the G 160 Q Power Control trigger gun.
-The K 4 Power Control also impresses with the Kärcher Plug ’n’ Clean detergent system for effortless changeover of the detergent, a telescopic handle for comfortable transportation, as well as a park position for readily accessible accessories.
+And thanks to the Kärcher Home & Garden app it is also very easy to find the right pressure.
+The application consultant integrated in the app supports the user with practical tips on every cleaning situation and cleaning object – for perfect cleaning results.
+Apart from the application consultant, the app offers other helpful functions such as assembly instructions, as well as maintenance and care instructions.
+When the right pressure level has been found, it can be easily set by turning the spray lance and checked on the G 160 Q Power Control spray gun.
+The K 4 Power Control also impresses with the Kärcher Plug 'n' Clean detergent system for effortless changeover of the detergent, a telescopic handle for comfortable transportation, as well as onboard storage for readily accessible accessories.
+Made in Italy.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits